 We work with property owners, developers, engineers, architects and others who want to carry out work on or near drinking water, wastewater and stormwater network pipes, manholes (entry points), fire hydrants and other assets.

 Although the rules for working with or near these services are similar within each council area, important differences exist.
 So, you must first identify in which council (Wellington, Hutt City, Upper Hutt, Porirua or South Wairarapa) your proposed project is located.

 If you are constructing a new house or building, undertaking a subdivision or changing the use of a building (such as from residential to commercial) then you may need to connect new private drinking water, wastewater and stormwater pipes to or from the public network.
+New works may also require disconnections from the three water networks.
 Read more